Child Care, After-School, and Camp Programs

 Early Childhood Programs

-- Bright Horizons NYU Langone Health Child Care Center — located at One Park Ave., serving children ages 6 weeks to 5 years; please contact Helga Yuan Larsen to be referred to the center
+- Bright Horizons NYU Langone Health Child Care Center — located at One Park Ave., serving children ages 6 weeks to 5 years

 - Bright Horizons East Village — located on E. 14th St., serving children ages 6 weeks to 5 years.
 NYU families receive prioritization on the waitlist and the registration fee is waived